 - Use a checklist to conduct safety inspections

 Common Trenching Hazards

 Trenching poses many dangers that can be outright fatal.
-Big machines, large holes and an assortment of potential hazards under the ground can be a recipe for disaster.
+Big machines, large holes and an assortment of potential hazards under found in different types of foundations can be a recipe for disaster.

 Here’s a list of things to look out for: